Bad Neighbour Theatre

 Charlotte Day hails from Sydney, Australia, and is a graduate of Oxford University.
-When not directing, she makes costumes, and recently finished a technical internship with the Wooster Group.
-She spent 2014-15 at the Russian State Theatre Arts Academy in St Petersburg studying theatre direction, and her past productions include BNT's The Confessions of Jean-Jacques Rousseau, The Emily Triptych and Measure for Measure; The Suicide by Nikolai Erdman and The Changeling by Thomas Middleton and William Rowley.
+She spent 2014-15 at the Russian State Theatre Arts Academy in St Petersburg studying theatre direction, and her past productions include BNT's Dickinson's Room, The Confessions of Jean-Jacques Rousseau, The Emily Triptych and Measure for Measure; The Suicide by Nikolai Erdman and The Changeling by Thomas Middleton and William Rowley.
 She is a former technical intern at The Wooster Group, and makes most of BNT's costumes.

 Vyacheslav Komarnitsky | Director

 Vyacheslav Komarnitsky was born in Arkhangelskaya oblast', USSR.
 After finishing technical college, he studied psychology at Lomonosov Pomorskii State University.
 Since 2009, he has been living and working in Saint Petersburg.
 He currently studies at Saint Petersburg State Theatre Arts Academy, under Anatolii Praudin.
 His past work includes Strindberg's Samoom/The Stronger, Filth Can't Love Filth, based on Jean Genet's The Maids, and adaptations of Saint-Éxupery's The Little Prince, Kobo Abe's The Woman in the Dunes, Daniil Kharms' The Old Woman, and Nikolai Leskov's The Toupee Artist.

 Pirina Dzhupanova | Performer